A calling to build the Common Good

 David’s calling drew him into politics.
 After meeting Fr Trevor Huddleston in 1956 and having his eyes opened to the evils of apartheid, he refused to play against an all-white touring South African team in 1960, and, after his retirement from Test cricket, spoke out against the proposed MCC tour in 1968-69 after the South African government refused to allow Basil D’Oliveira to play.
 My father lost good friends and sections of the press turned against him.
 The tour was abandoned and South Africa’s exile from all sporting competition was to last for 22 years.

 He had always assumed that his ministry would be spent as a “wilderness” figure, but Mervyn Stockwood, Bishop of Southwark, approached David to become the suffragan Bishop of Woolwich.
-We were a happy little family and it would be difficult to leave the Mayflower and the warmth of the East End.
+We were a small family and my mother was still unwell, so it would be difficult to leave the Mayflower and the warmth of the East End.
 But as they prayed through the pros and cons, my parents felt the sense of calling was clear.
 And so we moved, and everything changed.

 David was now responsible for 250 clergy in 150 parishes.
-As he got to know them better, his understanding of the different styles of Christian expression broadened, and he saw more and more evidence of the estrangement between people in affluent areas and communities in the inner city and outer estates.
+As he got to know them and the people in their areas better, his understanding of the different styles of Christian churchmanship broadened.
+Having started as a conservative evangelical Anglican, his focus became ‘social’ as well as evangelistic.
+He saw more and more evidence of the estrangement between people in affluent areas and communities in the inner city and outer estates.
 He would ask clergy to take him round so he could learn about deprivation from those experiencing it first hand.
 His solidarity with people in disadvantaged areas strengthened, and his determination to work for solutions grew.
 He set out what he had learned in Built as a City.

 In 1975, we were on the move again, and the call was to Liverpool, which at the time was blighted by sectarianism, high unemployment and unstable local politics.
-This time our home was the official bishop’s house and as a public building it was always busy.
-Grace flourished.
-I found I had to adapt quickly: my new school was a co-ed comprehensive, something of a contrast to the girls’ grammar in south-east London where I’d thrived over the previous two years.
+This time our home was the official bishop’s house and effectively was a public building.
+Grace rose to the challenge but not without personal cost.
+I found the lifestyle difficult but found friendship in my co-ed comprehensive.

 When Derek Worlock, another southerner, was appointed as Archbishop of Liverpool a few months later, my father turned up on his doorstep to welcome him with a bottle of wine.
 They realised Christ had called them together for a reason.
 Understanding the crisis the city was facing and the human consequences it would lead to, they resolved to stand with the families and communities who were most at risk of job losses.
 Despite their robustly held theological differences, they quickly established a working partnership.

 My mother played a key humanising role in their relationship, and the three developed a warm personal friendship.
-It was in a room set aside for her in Archbishop Derek’s house that Grace wrote the bestselling book that was to inspire many thousands of readers to confront their own fears and phobias, An Aspect of Fear.
+It was in a room set aside for her in Archbishop Derek’s house that Grace wrote the story of overcoming her illness.
+Her bestselling book, An Aspect of Fear was to inspire thousands of readers to confront their own fears.

 The city was fractured, and the two bishops found themselves in a position of civic leadership.
 Regarded as “honest brokers” they listened to all sides, always putting the flourishing of communities first.
-They worked tirelessly with business leaders to retain jobs and encourage investment.
 Their instinct was to build social solidarity.
 Bridges were built between employers and unions, the affluent and the working class, the police and the black community.
-Critical of the polarised political offers of their time, they refused to support the hard Left and famously challenged the Thatcher government to fulfil its responsibility to the whole nation.
+They convened the Michaelmas Group, an influential group of business leaders, to retain jobs and encourage investment.
+Critical of the polarised political offers of their time, they refused to support the Militant hard Left and famously challenged the Thatcher government to fulfil its responsibility to the whole nation.

 In a time of deep division they, and the Free Church leaders they worked with, described their role in bridging divides as one of “reconciliation”.
 They didn’t always succeed, but it meant a lot to people that they stood with them and were seen to fail with them.
 Their courage in acting so publicly together established a new model for ecumenical relations.

-Our kitchen table was often the place of debate with key figures of the time and it was exciting to be a part of it.
+Our kitchen table was often the place of debate with key figures of the time.
 But I felt I had to chart my own path and look for a more normal way of life.
 Predictably, I rebelled, and had a great time doing so in the Liverpool music scene, giving my parents no end of grief, staying out late, keeping company they neither liked nor understood.
 By my late teens I could not wait to leave home.
 I became estranged from the Church.

 In my mid-twenties, a turn of events followed that none of us could have foreseen.
 Following a conversion experience, I was received into the Catholic Church by Fr Michael Hollings.
 Archbishop Derek and I had a mutual understanding for which I will always be grateful.
-My parents could have been forgiven for initially regarding this development as part of an extended adolescence, but they each took the news with typical graciousness, and came to see it as in fact a calling.
+My parents could have been forgiven for initially regarding this development as part of an extended adolescence, but they each took the news with typical graciousness, and came to see it for what it was, a calling.
 In a sense, their faithful prayers for me over the years had been answered, even if not quite in the way they had envisaged.

 Walking away from a stellar cricket career seemed crazy at the time.
 As his big sister Mary always said, “Without cricket David wouldn’t have got anywhere.”
 But God calls people to use their gifts and skills in unexpected ways.
 A life focused in this way is rarely predictable, and certainly never boring.

 It’s only now that my own calling has become clear that I understand what motivated my father, and that all of us are each called to our own unique “vocational responsibility”.
 So yes, I hesitate when people say I must be so proud of him, or when people say he would be proud of me.
-For us, it is less about pride than about delight, the joy of recognising God at work in our lives.
+It is less about pride than about wonder, at how God is at work in our lives.

 Desmond Tutu once described David and Grace to me as “great collaborators with God”.
-They were devoted to people, remembering friends and colleagues by name in prayer together every night of their married life.
+They remembered friends and colleagues by name in prayer together every night of their married life, despite all their own difficulties.
+They loved people.
 Believing in the communion of saints, many of us still feel their presence and thank God for their lives.
 Like all of us, they weren’t perfect, but God calls ordinary people to do extraordinary things.
 As Pope Francis says, we’re all missionary disciples now.

 Their ashes, along with David’s bishop’s ring and Grace’s engagement ring, are interred under the floor of the south aisle of Liverpool Cathedral and on the wall above is a striking memorial carved directly into the red sandstone with the inscription, “Seek the welfare of the city where I have sent you … And pray to the Lord on its behalf.”